 The Bachelor of Science in Interdisciplinary University Studies allows students to attain a broad education and acquire diverse skill sets unique to a profession they desire to enter.
 Students seeking an Interdisciplinary University Studies degree have the opportunity to create a personalized academic program, by customizing a curriculum that demonstrates proficiency in broad skills as well as discipline-specific knowledge.

-Admission to the IDSC major is determined by application.
-For admission, a student must first complete Foundations of Interdisciplinary University Studies (IDSC 2190) with a grade of C or better and complete a program application that includes an application essay and an approved individualized plan of study.
-In the Foundations course, students learn about interdisciplinary studies in general and also craft an individualized degree plan.
-Students must have completed at least 30 hours of coursework prior to being admitted.
+Beginning in the fall of 2017, students may be admitted as freshman.
+For progression to the third-year IDSC course (IDSC 3210), a student must first complete Life, Career, and Everything IDSC 1010) with a grade of C or better and Foundations of Interdisciplinary University Studies (IDSC 2190/IDSC 2193) with a grade of C or better and complete an approved individualized curriculum plan prior to enrolling in IDSC 3210.
 Students with more than 90 hours of coursework must receive special permission to be admitted to the major.